-• In relation to a grievance against the Chief Constable, to take the appropriate action to investigate the grievance, applying as appropriate the grievance procedure, and reporting the outcome to the Commissioner to enable appropriate action to be taken to resolve the grievance.

-To discharge functions and responsibilities in respect of Police Appeal Tribunals, on behalf of the Commissioner, including the appointment of members of the Tribunals.

-Acquiring and granting freeholds, leaseholds, leases, licences and wayleaves and make applications for planning permission in accordance with the agreed asset management plan, capital programme and revenue budgets.
+- In relation to a grievance against the Chief Constable, to take the appropriate action to investigate the grievance, applying as appropriate the grievance procedure, and reporting the outcome to the Commissioner to enable appropriate action to be taken to resolve the grievance. - To discharge functions and responsibilities in respect of Police Appeal Tribunals, on behalf of the Commissioner, including the appointment of members of the Tribunals. - Acquiring and granting freeholds, leaseholds, leases, licences and wayleaves and make applications for planning permission in accordance with the agreed asset management plan, capital programme and revenue budgets. - In relation to the Commissioner's land and property, to serve notices to quit and notices to terminate its use or occupation, and to institute court proceedings to recover arrears of rent and other payments or to recover possession from occupiers and users.

-- In relation to the Commissioner's land and property, to serve notices to quit and notices to terminate its use or occupation, and to institute court proceedings to recover arrears of rent and other payments or to recover possession from occupiers and users. - To arrange for the provision of professional services as required by the Commissioner. - In the absence of the Chief Executive, delegations can also be undertaken by the OPCC Deputy Chief Executive, excluding any matter that requires Monitoring Officer approval or decision.
+- To arrange for the provision of professional services as required by the Commissioner. - In the absence of the Chief Executive, the OPCC Deputy Chief Executive, excluding any matter that requires Monitoring Officer approval or decision, can also undertake delegations.
+The Governance Manager is the designated Deputy Monitoring Officer will carry out this function in the Chief Executive's absence.